susconnor/AWS-CloudFormation-HomeLab/README.md

 ### AWS Systems Manager Session Manager

 Using the search bar in the top left corner, search for EC2.
-Once your on the EC2 overview page select **Instances** on the left side bar.
+Once you are on the EC2 overview page select **Instances** on the left side bar.
 You will see your two virtual machines.

 ![instances](images/Instanes.png)

-Name each instances by referencing their security group.
+Name each instance by referencing their security group.
 Hit **connect**.

 ![connect to ec2](images/connect-ec2.png)